siramsay/100-days-of-code-R3/README.md

 2. Experimented with whole numbers for width, height, depth

 **Thoughts**
 - This really needs to be drawn out.
-However with correct documetation and/or a UI this will be more powerful.
+However, with correct documetation and/or a UI this will be more powerful.
 - Be good only needing to add classes to the cube wrapper.
 - Testing these - for list items in MD :🤠